Apache Kafka is an open-source distributed event streaming platform. This tutorial gives you an introduction to Kafka from a beginner’s perspective.

 One type of messaging system is “Point to Point Messaging System”.
 In this system messages are stored in a queue when sent by the producer.
 Only one consumer can consume a message at any given time.
 And, once the message is consumed it’ll be removed from the queue.
 One of the example of this system is Order Processing System.
 Where only one process can proces the order.

-Before we talk more about Apache Kafka, you must understand some of the terms.
+Before we talk more about best message queue Apache Kafka, you must understand some of the terms.

 - Topics: A stream of messages belonging to a particular category is called a topic.

 - Partition: Topics may have many partitions, so they can handle an arbitrary amount of data.

 - Partition offset: Each partitioned message has a unique sequence id called “offset”.